The Top Jacket Trends to Know for Fall 2024

 (Image credit: Launchmetrics)

-The fall/winter 2024 season is approaching, and it's bound to be one of the chicest seasons in recent memory.
-A movement toward elegance will be executed in trends in a swan-like, "ladies who lunch" fashion with modern twists.
-Silhouettes will shift to standout shapes such as nipped-in blazers and high-neck outerwear.
-Classic sportswear, which made a major comeback on the F/W 24 runways, will also be prominent.
-Each of these overarching trends points to a sense of sophistication and a "grown-up" wardrobe fashion people everywhere will be sporting.
+The fall/winter 2024 season is here, and it's one of the chicest seasons in recent memory.
+A movement toward elegance is being executed in trends in a swan-like, "ladies who lunch" fashion with modern twists.
+Silhouettes are shifting to standout shapes, such as nipped-in blazers and high-neck outerwear.
+Classic sportswear, which made a major comeback on the F/W 24 runways, is also prominent.
+Each of these overarching trends points to a sense of sophistication and a "grown-up" wardrobe that fashion people everywhere are sporting.

 These themes extend across fashion as a whole as we look to fall.
 One way we're seeing that take shape?
 The fall jacket trends that'll be everywhere for the remainder of 2024.
 Extra-polished boxy jackets and cascading necklines are ushering in a new wave of cool elegance.
 Funnel-neck silhouettes are a key buy.
 Shades of green are setting the tone for the next big color trend.
 But the list doesn't end there.
 Ahead, find out more on the top jacket trends to know for fall 2024 and the key pieces to look for.